Today's Articles

 Breaking Ground

-On this date in 2006, the ceremonial groundbreaking for the Martin Luther King Jr. National Memorial in Washington, D.C., took place.
+On this date in 2006, the ceremonial groundbreaking for the Martin Luther King Jr. National Memorial in Washington, D.C., occurred.

-Dr. King will be the first Black honored with his memorial in the National Mall area and the third non-president to be commemorated in such a fashion.
+Dr. King would be the first black honored with his memorial in the National Mall area and the third non-president to be commemorated in such a fashion.
 The National Park Service will administer the King Memorial.

 New Poem Each Day